Lutheran Church of China: The Lutheran Church in China (1950–1951)

 This episode effectively ended the existence of the LCC as an entity in China and by 1958, the TLCC was also abolished with the introduction of union worship and imposition of "post-denominationalism" by the Three-Self Patriotic Movement.

 Organisation and structure

-The LCC was organised on four levels; the National Assembly, Synod, District and Congregation.
+The LCC was organised on four levels: General Assembly, synod, district, and congregation.
 The General Assembly was to meet once every three years to elect a National Council headed by a National President.
-The Synod and District levels met annually to elect a Synod Council and District Council respectively and the Congregations elected a Deacons Board annually.
+The synod and district levels met annually to elect a synod council and district council respectively and the congregations elected a deacons board annually.